adogrul/Cpp-Applications/ReadMe.md

 CSV dosyasının dizinini giriniz(Enter the path of the CSV file): C:\example\path C:\example\file is not PE File
 ```
+## Application-6
+This C++ utility searches for specific keywords within files located in a given directory using the Knuth-Morris-Pratt (KMP) string matching algorithm.
+The program also handles reading keywords from a CSV file.
+he program will search for each keyword in each file within the specified directory and output the results.

+**Input Directory and CSV File Path**

+    - **Directory Path**: Enter the path to the directory containing the files you want to search.
+    - **CSV File Path**: Enter the path to the CSV file containing the keywords.
+Each line in the CSV file should be a separate keyword.

+**Output**

+    - The program will list the files in the specified directory.
+    - It will search each file for the keywords listed in the CSV file.
+    - It will display any matches found for each keyword.

 ## Header File